vuongducphuong/documentation/content/applications/productivity/mail_plugins/outlook.rst

       Note that these settings also change if you are in "Incognito" mode on your browser.

-      To fix this issue, configure your browser to always allow cookies on Odoo's plugin page.
+      To fix this issue, configure your browser to always allow cookies on Leansoft's plugin page.

       For Google Chrome, you can do so by following the guide at:
       `https://support.google.com/chrome/answer/95647 <https://support.google.com/chrome/answer/95647#:~:text=Allow%20or%20block%20cookies%20for%20a%20specific%20site>`_